 Retaining beautiful towers built in the 11th and 12th centuries, Dover Castle is a fortress with an amazing history.
-Visitors can wander through the secret wartime tunnels deep within the famous White Cliffs, and watch drama unfold as real life stories are captured illustrating the Dunkirk evacuation of May 1940 and of an underground hospital.
-The Medieval Place in the Great Tower captures the richness of royalty, also providing guests with remarkable views of Dover.
-There are plenty of cafés to dine in, and special events take place throughout the year.
+Visitors can wander through the secret wartime tunnels deep within the famous White Cliffs, and watch drama unfold as real-life stories are captured, illustrating the Dunkirk evacuation of May 1940.
+The medieval palace and the Great Tower captures the richness of royalty, also providing guests with remarkable views of Dover.
+There are plenty of cafes to dine in, and special events take place throughout the year.

-Located just five minutes from the historic Canterbury Cathedral, The Moat Tea Rooms is a marvellous 16th century building containing original wood interiors that take visitors back in time.
-A wide variety of teas are on offer, along with 17 types of freshly ground beans and homemade delicacies.
-Take afternoon tea like a king, with freshly made sandwiches followed by homemade scones, locally produced jam and clotted cream.
+Located just five minutes from the historic Canterbury Cathedral, the Moat Tea Rooms are in a marvellous 16th-century building containing original wood interiors that take visitors back in time.
+A variety of teas are on offer, along with 14 types of freshly ground coffee beans and homemade delicacies.
+Take afternoon tea like a king, with sandwiches followed by homemade scones, locally produced jam and clotted cream.
 Light lunches and other snacks are also available.
-Although there is no Wi-Fi is on offer nor background music, you can truly soak up the ancient atmosphere.
+Although there is no wifi or background music, you can truly soak up the ancient atmosphere.

-Having the largest collection of iconic Victorian oast houses, The Hop Farm dates back over five centuries but has only ever changed hands four times in 450 years.
-The land was a fully working farm before opening to the public, which now provides a wealth of entertainment.
-Take a trip down memory lane in Yesterday’s World, a museum processing over 1,000 artefacts from Victorian times and then prepare to be mystified in the Magic Castle.
-Visitors can also enter into the life of a hop farmer in the Hop Story Museum, meet friendly animals in Hopper’s Animal World and Birds of Prey Zone, and children can enjoy rides, a soft play area, outdoor adventure areas and so much more.
+Having the largest collection of iconic Victorian Oast houses, the Hop Farm dates back over four centuries but has only changed hands four times in 450 years.
+The land was a fully working farm before opening to the public, and it now provides a wealth of entertainment.
+Take a trip down memory lane in Yesterday’s World, a museum processing over 1,000 artefacts from Victorian times, and then prepare to be mystified in the Magic Castle.
+Visitors can also enter into the life of a hop farmer in the Hop Museum and meet friendly animals in Hopper’s Animal World and the birds-of-prey zone, while children can enjoy rides, a soft play area, outdoor adventure areas and so much more.

-Positioned upon a pretty village green in Bearsted, just a few miles from the town of Maidstone, The Oak on the Green is an authentic pub and restaurant that can historically be traced back to 1665.
-The cosy candle lit interior serves a whole range of fresh dishes for starters, lunch, dinner, and tasty desserts all from the cookhouse, made from good quality, local ingredients.
-As the pub is still a free house, a quality ale list is available – and there is wine.
+Positioned upon a pretty village green in Bearsted, just a few miles from the town of Maidstone, the Oak on the Green is an authentic pub and restaurant that can historically be traced back to 1665.
+The cosy candle-lit interior serves a whole range of fresh dishes for starters, lunch, dinner and dessert, all from the cookhouse and made from good-quality, local ingredients.
+As the pub is still a free house, a quality ale list is available – and they serve wine too.